gleber/ledger-parsita/memory-bank/activeContext.md

 - Optional return values in `src/balance.py` are now represented using `Maybe[T]` from the `returns` library, improving explicitness in handling potentially absent values.
 - Transaction validation and balancing logic is being added to the `Transaction` class itself for checks that don't require external journal context.
 - Automatic commenting of calculated balances in `Transaction.balance()` provides better traceability for elided amounts.
+- Transaction balancing logic is now encapsulated in a standalone function `_transaction_balance` in `src/transaction_balance.py`, called by `Transaction.balance()`.
+- Short positions are identified by a `type:short` tag on the opening (sell) transaction posting.
+- The `cost_basis_per_unit` of a short `Lot` stores the proceeds received per unit when the short position was opened.
+- Gain/loss on short positions is calculated as: Initial Proceeds - Cost to Cover.
+- `Posting.get_effect()` is now the primary method for classifying a posting's impact.
+- `BalanceSheet.apply_transaction` uses `get_effect` and checks for existing short lots to differentiate between a genuine `OPEN_LONG` and a `CLOSE_SHORT` (buy-to-cover).

 ## Important Patterns and Preferences